How you decide to manage your labour pain is up to you – know your options.

 Local anesthetics can numb nerves in the vaginal area and regional anesthetics, like the epidural, are injected into your spine and block the pain from the waist down.
 The epidurals administered today have improved from years past and allow for pain control without muscle weakness; for Caesarean sections, a spinal anesthesia is used which is a more dense block and acts quicker, completely blocking the pain from the breastbone down.
 The epidural is a safe option for pain relief used by many women, however, some drawbacks are: a decreased ability to feel the natural urge to push, movement is limited, some women may require a catheter to drain urine from their bladder and some women may experience an 'epidural headache' after the procedure.

-The University of Manitoba has developed a useful information pamphlet [PDF] that reviews the different options, risks and benefits.
 Be sure to talk to your health care provider about the methods you would be interested in trying and discuss any concerns about various options before your labour.